particle-iot/docs/src/content/reference/firmware.md

 Sets the data rate in bits per second (baud) for serial data transmission.
 For communicating with the computer, use one of these rates: 300, 600, 1200, 2400, 4800, 9600, 14400, 19200, 28800, 38400, 57600, or 115200.
 You can, however, specify other rates - for example, to communicate over pins TX and RX with a component that requires a particular baud rate.

+**NOTE:** The data rate for the USB device `Serial` is ignored, as USB has its own negotiated speed.
+Setting speed to 9600 is safe for the USB device.
+Setting the port to 14400 baud will cause the Photon to go into DFU mode while 28800 will allow a YMODEM download of firmware.

 ```C++
 // SYNTAX
 Serial.begin(speed);    // serial via USB port